 How, specifically, does our behavior impact stock prices?

-Despite our best intentions, our investing approach is not always governed by rationality.
+Despite our best intentions, our investment approach is not always governed by rationality.
 In particular, our judgment and decision-making can be significantly affected by intuition, a form of abstract, automatic thinking that can override our reason.
 Faulty intuition and other forms of irrationality can cause us to do the wrong thing and can also create mispricings in the market.
 We call this behavioral bias.
 One example of behavioral bias affecting stock prices is the human tendency to extrapolate short-term patterns and ignore long-term trends (representative bias).
-Academic research shows that representative bias likely explains part of the “value premium,” which describes the large spread in realized returns between value stocks and growth stocks.(3)
+Academic research shows that representative bias likely explains part of the “value premium,” which describes the large spread in realized returns between value stocks and growth stocks.(7)

-But this phenomena only confirms that there are bad investors in the marketplace.
+But this phenomenon only confirms that there are bad investors in the marketplace.
 Surprise.
 That alone, however, will not drive stock prices out of whack.
 Surely there are smart people, with supercomputers, that will send these Baywatch watching, cheeseburger eating cavemen back to their basements where they belong, right?

 To understand the two components of behavioral finance (behavior and limits of arbitrage), let’s play a simple game of poker using the diagram below: